MORAY CANOE AND KAYAK CLUB

 v.
 To ensure that all present and future members receive fair and equal treatment.

-viii.
+vi.
 To provide opportunities for members to paddle on a peer led basis.

 3.0 Membership